-Generally speaking, however, ANDS does not encourage information concerning journal articles and monographs.
+Generally speaking, however, ANDS does not encourage describing journal articles and monographs in Research Data Australia.
 This is because they are generally well-described elsewhere and available either through commercial publishers or open access.
-ANDS is, however, keenly interested in these as ‘related information’ for research data.
+ANDS is, however, keenly interested in these as 'related information' for research data.

 The ANDS business plan says, 'Research publications are not included within the scope of ANDS but files, images, tables, databases, models, computer outputs, and similar digital representations are included'.

 Even within this example, if a collection of text can be used as input to research (for text mining, information retrieval, etc) then it is definitely in scope for Research Data Australia.
 Similarly, there may be instances where published print material has been integrated into a collection of unpublished items, is integral to the understanding of other collection materials, or is part of a collection where significant value has been added to the collection through markup and hyperlinks.
 In these cases, these would be accepted into Research Data Australia.